The History of the Arion Press

 The Arion Press remains small, employing about twelve people as printers, bookbinders, editors, and in other publishing roles.
 Part of the team are the highly skilled and long-experienced typesetters of Mackenzie & Harris, the oldest and largest surviving typefoundry in America, which was bought in 1989.
 M & H Type, as that division is also known, supplies lead-alloy type to printers and schools around the country and provides typographic services in computer-generated composition as well.

-Arion Press is a self-sustaining business.
-It has survived through hard work, perseverance, and devotion to excellence in the crafts of bookmaking and to imaginative presentation of worthy literary texts and visual art.
+Arion Press is devoted to excellence in the crafts of bookmaking and to imaginative presentation of worthy literary texts and visual art.

 The San Francisco locations of the press have been: